ICURR PRESS PUBLICATIONS ARCHIVE

-The authors conducted a study of small communities in Canada which experienced a population decline of more than five percent between 1981 and 1986.
-This report identifies the 182 communities which declined in population during the period 1981-1986 and the economic sectors which are linked to the decline.
-The authors set out five factors which differentiate the 182 communities experiencing decline - thereby presenting the possibility of developing policies and programs which are more reflective of the different needs of these communities.
+The authors conducted a study of small communities in Canada, which experienced a population decline of more than five percent between 1981 and 1986.
+This report identifies the 182 communities that declined in population during the period 1981–1986 and the economic sectors that are linked to the decline.
+The authors set out five factors that differentiate the 182 communities experiencing decline, thereby presenting the possibility of developing policies and programs that are more reflective of the different needs of these communities.

 Canada's aging rural population: The role and response of local government.

 By HODGE, Gerald, MCKAY, Lauri, & BEECKMANS, Pierre

 It is in Canada's small and rural communities where the aging of the country's population has been most felt.